 Inquiry - Phone call, contact form completed, contact requested at a trade show, etc.

-Sales Qualified Lead - Sales agrees to take responsibility - lead meets specific pre-determined qualification criteria such as company size, industry, role of lead, frequency of visits, specific pages visited, etc.
+Sales Qualified Lead - Sales agrees to take responsibility - lead meets specific pre-determined qualification criteria such as company size, industry, the role of lead, frequency of visits, specific pages visited, etc.

-Rather than just tracking lead to close rates, consider tracking sources of leads, and conversion rates at all steps.
+Rather than just tracking lead-to-close rates, consider tracking sources of leads, and conversion rates at all steps.
 You will have a greater understanding of what’s working and what is not, and how to make improvements.

 Benchmarking Conversion Rates of Traditional Marketing Activities